 Food safety training is widely available in British Columbia, ever since it was mandated by the public health act regulating food establishments.
 The program FOODSAFE was initially funded by the Ministry of Advanced Education and Labour Development, and is now provincially managed by the British Columbia Center for Disease Control.
 Register for Food Safety Training in Kelowna Now.

-Food Safety in Kelowna
+Food Safety Training in Kelowna

 Kelowna First Aid is one of the many providers of food safety training courses.
 We have two FOODSAFE levels available through the week, sometimes during evenings and weekends if we cannot accommodate all the students in our regular schedules.
 We have certification available for all levels and types of food safety courses.